jrhuerga/mule43-loadtest/README.md

 * _Postman_ : Postman collection to test the API.
 Change the server name and client_id and client_secret
 * _JMeter_ : Loadtest invoking the four endpoints.
 Change the server name and client_id and client_secret

+You can deploy the API in MuleSoft Anypoint (CloudHub) creating a free account in https://anypoint.mulesoft.com/